docker-library/docs/fsharp/README-short.txt

-# F#

-This is the official docker image for the F# programming language.
-It gives you a foundation to build your F# apps on.

-In the long run it will feature both mono and coreclr, depending on what tag you pull down.
+F# is a multi-paradigm language encompassing functional, imperative, and object-oriented styles